rurseekatze/node-tileserver/README.md

 You can set various options to configure your tileserver:

  * `tileSize` Size of tiles in pixels.
-Usually it is not necessary to change this value, but you can increase or decrease it for higher rendering performance or faster map generation. _Default: `256`_
+Usually it is not necessary to change this value, but you can increase or decrease it for higher rendering performance or faster map generation.
+Consider that the bitmap tiles are rendered in "retina" quality, so the actual tile size is twice as high ([Supersampling](https://en.wikipedia.org/wiki/Supersampling)). _Default: `256`_

  * `prefix` The prefix used for osm2pgsql tables.
 Depends on the parameters you are using in osm2pgsql. _Default: `railmap`_